theexplorist/GitHub-Data-Fetch/README.md

-# chaoss-microtask3
+# A python script to fetch contributor names and number of commits from a github repository.
-Microtask3 - Produce a listing of repositories, as a table and as CSV file, with the number of commits authored, issues opened, and pull requests opened, during the last three months, ordered by the total number (commits plus issues plus pull requests).
+This script fetches the names of the contributors and their commits in a repository and makes a .CSV file of the data.